AmaniGhm/RT_Assignment2_Amani_Ghomrani-/README.md

 ## How to RUN the code
 -----------------------------
-First you need to clone this repository inside the src file of your ROS workspace Second run the command :
+First you need to clone this repository inside the src file of your ROS workspace Then run the command :
 ```bash
 $ catkin_make
 ```